Theory of planned behavior: Applications of the theory

-The theory of planned behavior has been applied to a number research areas including health-related behaviors, environmental psychology, and voting behavior.
+The theory of planned behavior has been applied to a number of research areas including health-related behaviors, environmental psychology, and voting behavior.

 Health-related behaviors

 Several studies found that, compared to TRA, TPB better predicts health-related behavioral intention.
 TPB has improved the predictability of intention with regard to several health-related behaviors, including condom use, choice of leisure activities, exercise, and diet.
 In this research, attitudes and intentions tend to be mediated by goals and needs.
 For example, an individual may be guided by the goal of losing 5 kg of weight in 60 days; a positive attitude and intention towards dieting would be important.
 However, if a need is taken into account, such as a need for a partner in an individual's effort to lose weight and the person is unable to find such a partner, the individual is not likely to lose weight.

 TPB can also be applied to the area of nutrition-related interventions.
 In a study by Sweitzer et al., TPB-related behavioral constructs guided the development of intervention strategies.
 TPB was applied in such a way as to encourage parents to include more fruit, vegetables and whole grains in the lunches they packed for their preschool children.
 Knowledge/behavioral control, self-efficacy/perceived behavioral control, subjective norms, and intentions were assessed.
 The researchers observed in the TPB-oriented intervention a significant increase in vegetables and whole grains in the lunches parents prepared for their children.

 TPB has guided research aimed at preventing weight regain in individuals who had recently experienced a significant weight loss.
 McConnon et al. (2012) found that perceived need to control weight predicts the behavior needed for weight maintenance.
 TPB can also help in assessing the behavioral intentions of practitioners who promote specific health behaviors.
 Chase et al. (2003) studied dietitians' intentions to promote the consumption of whole grain foods.
 The study team found that the strongest indicator of dietitians' intentions to promote the consumption of whole grain foods was their normative beliefs about diet.
 However, some dietitians' knowledge was problematic, with only 60% of dietitians being able to correctly identify a whole grain product from a food label.

 More recent research based on TPB examined college students' intentions to smoke e-cigarettes.
 Studies found that attitudes toward smoking and social norms significantly predicted college students' behavior, as TPB suggests.
 Positive attitudes toward smoking and normalizing the behavior were, in part, helped by advertisements on the Internet.
 With this knowledge, a smoking prevention campaign was started, specifically targeting college students collectively, not just as individuals.

-The theory of planned behavior model has thus been helpful in understanding health-related behaviors and developing interventions aimed a modifying those behaviors.
+The theory of planned behavior model has thus been helpful in understanding health-related behaviors and developing interventions aimed at modifying those behaviors.